 Lurie Children’s offers the Pulmonary Hypertension Service to care for children of all ages with pulmonary hypertension (PH).
 PH is a disease of the very small blood vessels within the lungs.
 When they become narrowed, scarred or clotted, it is more difficult for blood to pass through the vessels.
 The right side of the heart then has to work harder to pump blood through these vessels.
-Therefore, pulmonary hypertension affects not only the lungs, but the heart as well.
-Our service offer expertise from pulmonary medicine, the Heart Center and neonatology to develop individualized treatment plans for pediatric PH patients.
+Therefore, pulmonary hypertension affects not only the lungs but the heart as well.

 We provide comprehensive treatment to meet the needs of each patient.
 Pulmonary specialists collaborate with experts from across Lurie Children’s to provide the best care for each patient.
 Because certain conditions may cause PH in children, we work with the child’s treatment team to address the patient’s complete needs.
 We work very closely with experts from the Heart Center, as PH can affect the heart in addition to the lungs.
 We also believe in family-centered care, which means we involve the whole family in a patient’s treatment plan.